naman2304/notes/ddia.md

 * LSM-trees can be compressed better, and thus often produce smaller files on disk than B-trees.
 B-trees tend to leave disk space unused due to fragmentation.

 Downsides of LSM-trees:
+* B-trees usually have better read throughput than LSM-trees.
 * Compaction process can sometimes interfere with the performance of ongoing reads and writes.
 B-trees can be more predictable.
 The bigger the database, the the more disk bandwidth is required for compaction.
 Compaction cannot keep up with the rate of incoming writes, if not configured properly you can run out of disk space.
 * On B-trees, each key exists in exactly one place in the index.
 This offers strong transactional semantics.
 Transaction isolation is implemented using locks on ranges of keys, and in a B-tree index, those locks can be directly attached to the tree.